 As with the TAP/IXO Gateway service (above), scheduling "where" and "when" received Touch Tone pages go is entirely controlled by the Scheduler Web-based interface (log in as guest and leave the password field blank) or via telnet access.
 Customers may "schedule" when received pages are sent out, to whom, and via what mechaism directly from the schedule page, with any changes taking effect immediately.

-The Numeric Paging/DTMF to E-Mail Gateway costs $50 per month, with a one-time $50 set-up fee.
+The Numeric Paging/Touch Tone (DTMF) to Messaging/E-Mail Gateway for multiple users and destinations costs $50 per month, with a one-time $50 set-up fee.
 10,000 messages per month are included, after which each additional message is billed at 2 cents.
-Single-User plans start at $10 per month and are discussed on the DirectPage service page.
+Single-User Touch Tone to EMail/SMS (only) plans start at $10 per month and are discussed on the DirectPage service page.

 The WebAlert page provides more detailed information and pricing for the WebAlert service.

 TAPTest TAP/IXO Accessibility Test Service: TAPTest is a specialized self-dispatch service which regularly checks one or more given TAP/IXO access numbers, modems, or entire modem banks, to ensure that they are working properly and operating so as to be able to accept submissions via TAP.
 Cellular and Paging Carriers, Hospitals, Goverment Agencies, Public Safety, Corporate Campuses, and any operator of TAP-based services may employ TAPTest to ensure that any outages or problems are immediately reported to on-call staff before their customers and/or people who need to send vital messages discover an outage or problem, helping any company's or institution's image of dependable reliability.